opendatasoft/codelibrary/content/components/icons/3_svg_inline/index.md

 - Copy the code
 - Paste it wherever you want in your HTML

-**Usage for Boostrap icons**:

-As Bootstrap Icons is the only one to propose to directly copy to clipboard the SVG code directly from the interface, you just need to choose your icon, click on the Copy to clipboard button in the "Copy HTML" section.
-You are then ready to go.

 > Pros: Inlining SVG is optimal is you use few icons in your pages,
 > and therefore you will only load what is really necessary